schulter/crbm/docs/source/introduction.rst

 Finally, if this tool helps for your analysis, please cite the package::

     @Manual{,
-        title = {cRBM: A python package for automatically extracting DNA sequence features},
+        title = {SECOMO: A python package for automatically extracting DNA sequence features},
         author = {Roman Schulte-Sasse, Wolfgang Kopp},
         year = {2017},